isabella232/Devices-docs-pr.es-es/surface/surface-dock-whats-new.md

 ---
-title: Novedades de Surface Dock 2
+title: What’s new in Surface Dock
-description: En este artículo, se resaltan las nuevas características y funciones del Dock de Surface de próxima generación. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium
+description: This article highlights new features and functionality for the next generation Surface Dock. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium